jorgeortizfuentes/spanish_nlp/README.md

 # Spanish NLP

-A library for Natural Language Processing in Spanish.
+A Python library for Natural Language Processing in Spanish.

 ## Installation